MicrosoftDocs/machine-learning-server-docs/microsoft-r/r/how-to-revoscaler-sql-server.md

 	dir.create(tdShareDir, recursive = TRUE)

 Last, we need to specify some information about how we want output handled.
-We’ll request that our R session wait for the results, and not return console ouput from the in-database computations:
+We’ll request that our R session wait for the results, and not return console output from the in-database computations:

 	tdWait <- TRUE
 	tdConsoleOutput <- FALSE